torryatco/Basilica/readme.md

 ```

 You frequently use `width: 100%` on images (and videos) in conjunction with a flexible container to determine size.

+The problem with this can be observed by throttling the download speed, emptying cache and doing a hard refresh.
+This is known as [Cumulative Layout Shift](https://web.dev/cls/).
+(Here is a discussion on [how to best deal with CLS](https://web.dev/optimize-cls/).)

 Replace the lone img tag in the HTML with `figure` and `figcaption` tags: